Our products

 Why smoked eel deserves a place in your kitchen

 In the Netherlands, Germany, and Denmark, smoked eel is as common a product as anchovies or Serrano ham are here.
-The Dutch have their rookerijen (artisan smokehouses) where freshly smoked eel is sold cut to order.
-The Germans eat it in their Räucheraal on dark bread with horseradish.
+The Dutch have their rookerijen (artisan smokehouses) where freshly smoked eel is sold, cut to order.
+The Germans eat it in their Räucheraal on black bread with horseradish.
 In Spain, however, it remains a secret only discovered by those who venture beyond common products.

 What makes smoked eel special?
 Three things.
 First, its fat content: with 25-30% intramuscular fat, it is one of the richest fish available.
-This fat is not heavy; it is silky, unctuous, and acts as a vehicle for an extraordinarily deep flavor.
-Second, smoking transforms the raw meat — firm and gelatinous — into something completely new: silky, aromatic, with notes of noble wood and caramel.
-And third, versatility: it works equally well on its own on bread or integrated into a risotto or pasta.
+This fat is not heavy: it is silky, unctuous, and acts as a vehicle for an extraordinarily deep flavor.
+Second, the smoking process transforms the raw meat—firm and gelatinous—into something completely new: silky, aromatic, with notes of noble wood and caramel.
+And third, its versatility: it works equally well on its own on bread as it does integrated into a risotto or pasta.

-At Bacalalo, from our counter in Barcelona's Mercat del Ninot, we have been working with quality smoked products for over 30 years.
+At Bacalalo, from our counter in the Mercat del Ninot in Barcelona, we have been working with quality smoked products for over 30 years.
 Smoked eel is one of the products that generates the most conversation: those who try it for the first time always say the same thing: "I didn't know something like this existed."
-This guide is so that the next time you try it, you know exactly how to make the most of it.
+This guide is so that the next time you try it, you know exactly how to get the most out of it.

 How to prepare and serve smoked eel

 The first thing you should know is that smoked eel comes ready to eat.
 It does not need cooking.
 Hot smoking (the most common method) has already cooked the meat during the process.
-Your job is to serve it at the correct temperature and with the right accompaniments.
+Your job is to serve it at the correct temperature and accompany it well.

 Serving temperature

 Take the smoked eel out of the refrigerator 15-20 minutes before serving.
 This step is non-negotiable.
-At refrigerator temperature (4 °C), the fat is solidified, and the flavor is perceived as flat, dull, almost bland.
-At room temperature (18-20 °C), the fat softens, the texture becomes buttery, and the aromas of smoke and sea fully unfold.
-The difference between a cold eel and a tempered one is the difference between a good product and a memorable experience.
+At refrigerator temperature (4 °C), the fat is solidified and the flavor is perceived as flat, dull, almost tasteless.
+At room temperature (18-20 °C), the fat softens, the texture becomes buttery, and the aromas of smoke and sea unfold completely.
+The difference between cold eel and tempered eel is the difference between a good product and a memorable experience.

 How to cut it